OWASP/owasp-mastg/Document/0x05a-Platform-Overview.md

 **Declaring Permissions**

 Apps can expose features and content to other apps installed on the system.
-To restrict access to its own components, it can either use any of Android’s [predefined permissions](https://developer.android.com/reference/android/Manifest.permission.html "predefined permissions") or define its own.
+To restrict access to its own components, it can either use any of Android’s [Manifest.permission](https://developer.android.com/reference/android/Manifest.permission.html "Manifest.permission") or define its own.
 A new permission is declared with the `<permission>` element.
 The example below shows an app declaring a permission:

 ```xml